FPGA Stuff

 Are CPUs Even Necessary?

 And finally, another option is to simply challenge the paradigm of needing to use a CPU for every sequential processing need that arises.
 Think in terms of doing more in parallel, and doing it without a CPU.
 Even things that are serial in nature, such as parsing an arriving message, can be done without a CPU.
-I realized this after I created a Modbus message handler in straight VHDL with relative ease.
+I realized this after I created a Modbus message handler in VHDL with relative ease.
 CPU's are overrated !